 Washington happens to be the second largest producer in the US, second only to California at 43,800 planted acres.
 Most of the vineyards are located to the east of the Cascades despite the Puget Sound (located in the west) being the origin of Washington's wine industry.
 A rain shadow effect causes the eastern side to experience a more desert like climate.

-The eastern side of the cascades is home to a continental climate that brings cold winters, making frost a very real danger to the vines.
+The western side of the cascades is home to a continental climate that brings cold winters, making frost a very real danger to the vines.
 Long days in midsummer make up for that and grant the area more sunshine hours than California----color me surprised!
 Considering how rainy my time in Seattle was, I would have never have guessed that Washington would outrank the sunshine state on that statistic.